EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 Which of the following statements by Attorney would be proper?

 a.
-“That testimony of Defendant directly contradicts the testimony of two witnesses for the government.”
+“That testimony of Defendant directly contradicts the testimony of two witnesses for the government."

 b.
-“I ask you, who has the reason to lie, the two witnesses for the government or Defendant?”
+“I ask you, who has the reason to lie, the two witnesses for the government or Defendant?"

 c.
-“I can truthfully say I have never seen a witness less worthy of belief.”
+“I can truthfully say I have never seen a witness less worthy of belief."

 d.
 All of the above.